stellar-deprecated/starlight/specifications/sep-payment-channel-transactions.md

 previous declaration and closing transaction and that will disburse $8 to I and
 $22 to R.

-To update the payment channel state, the participants:
+To make a payment by updating the payment channel state, the participants:

 1. Increment i.
 2. Sign and exchange a closing transaction C_i.